-This picture is a reminder of the late great Ma Rainey and her over the top personality when she performed the blues!
-She became known as the “Mother of the Blues!” and she was one of the first blues singers to record music and recorded more than 100 singles that made a historical blues imprint for future generations! – Photo: Michael Ochs Archives / Getty Images.
+This picture is a reminder of the late great Ma Rainey and her over the top personality!
+Especially when she performs the blues!
+Shortly after, she’s the “Mother of the Blues!”
+Also one of the first blues singers to record music.
+Recording more than 100 singles that makes a historical blues imprint for future generations!

-Singer Ma Rainey was one of three women that successfully incorporated authentic blues into their song repertoire and later she became known as the “Mother of the Blues.”
-The other two women were Bessie Smith and Ethel Waters, but their style was a more subdued than Ma Rainey.
-These three women helped to create a style of blues music called “Classic female blues” aka “Vaudeville Blues.“
+Singer Ma Rainey is one of three women that successfully incorporates authentic blues into their song repertoire and later the “Mother of the Blues.”
+The other two women are Bessie Smith and Ethel Waters, but their style is a more subdue than Ma Rainey.
+These three women help to create a style of blues music called “Classic female blues” aka “Vaudeville Blues.“

-It was a style of blues that was led by female singers accompanied by pianists or small jazz ensembles and were the first blues to be recorded.
+It is a style of blues led by female singers accompanied by pianists or small jazz ensembles and are the first blues to be recorded.
 Ma Rainey, Bessie Smith, Ethel Waters, and the other singers in this genre were instrumental in spreading the popularity of the blues.

-Ma Rainey (Gertrude Pridgett), was born in Columbus, Georgia on April 26, 1886 to road-tough minstrel troupers and at eighteen, she married William “Pa” Rainey, who took her on the road working levee camps, tent shows and cabarets.
-They were billed as “Rainey and Rainy, Assassinators of the Blues” with Tolliver’s Circus and Musical Extravaganza.
+Ma Rainey is born in Columbus, Georgia on April 26, 1886, to road-tough minstrel troupers.
+At eighteen she marries William “Pa” Rainey, who takes her on the road working levee camps, tent shows and cabarets.
+They’re “Rainey and Rainy, Assassinators of the Blues” with Tolliver’s Circus and Musical Extravaganza.

-Separated from her husband in 1916, Rainey subsequently toured with her own band, Madam Gertrude, Ma Rainey and Her Georgia Smart Sets, featuring a chorus line and a Cotton Blossoms Show, and Donald McGregor’s Carnival Show.
-Her musical delivery was a direct and to the point style of southern blues.
-When she performed, she was dressed to the nines in glitzy styled attire with her larger than life voice belting out the blues!
+Separating from her husband in 1916, Rainey subsequently tours with her own band, Madam Gertrude, Ma Rainey and Her Georgia Smart Sets, featuring a chorus line and a Cotton Blossoms Show, and Donald McGregor’s Carnival Show.
+Her musical delivery is a direct and to the point style of southern blues.
+When she performs, she dresses to the nines in glitzy attire with her larger than life voice belting out the blues!

 She had a throng of followers throughout the south which later made recording a record an obvious choice.
 So, with the help of Mayo “Ink” Williams, Rainey first recorded for the Paramount label in 1923, where she entered the recording industry as an experienced and stylistically mature talent.